 Our fundraising team need to raise £250,000 per year to support CHUMS services and always appreciate volunteers to help with or organize events.
 Please see the fundraising section of our website for more information.

 If any of these areas interest you, or you would like more information, please contact Paula Fensome us at the office on 01525 863924

 You can download our application form which can be completed electronically or by hand and returned to Paula.
-Volunteer Pack 2014
+Download our Volunteer Pack

 Once received, an informal interview will be offered at Wrest Park.
 If a volunteer role is agreed we will take up two references, ask you to complete a form so we can undertake a DBS check as well as an occupational health form.